StephanThierry/DuplicateVideoRemover/readme.md

 2. After the indexing process is over, checksums are calculated, compared and a .bat file and an HTML report is made.

 **Cleaning the database and screenshots**
-After running the program for a number of days, months you may have a lot of references in the database and screenshots in the `_screens` folder that are nolonger present, etither because they have been deleted or moved.
+After running the program for a number of days (or months) you may have a lot of references in the database and screenshots in the `_screens` folder that are nolonger present, either because they have been deleted or moved.
 You can clean up thoes entried by running the application with the `clean` parameter.
 Like so: `dotnet run -- clean`
-Both entries in the db and screenshors stored in the file system that don't match with a file currently found in the filessystem will be permanemtly removed, so make sure you have access to all drive sources when you run the cleanup.
+Both entries in the db and screenshors stored in the file system that don't match with a file currently found in the filessystem will be permanemtly deleted, so make sure you have access to all drive sources when you run the cleanup.

 **Dependencies**
 Xabe.FFmpeg - at the moment running on a custom build located in the `/components`-folder.
 After pending pull request will switch back to package (master).